Project Morpheous

 - We have

-- The backend generates UUIDs for the
+StudentandCourseresources, where multipleStudents can take a singleCourse - The backend generates UUIDs for the

-resources and uses them as the primary keys - The endpoint
+StudentandCourseresources and uses them as the primary keys - The endpoint

-, which takes a string of[field1: value1][field2: value2]
+GET /api/studenthas a query parametersearch, which takes a string of[field1: value1][field2: value2]format, returning the matching resources.

-We do not know the UUID of the Student
+We do not know the UUID of the Student resource until it is present in the

 backend; thus, it JSON input file has to contain some other unique field of

 the student.
-Then, the code must call the GET
+Then, the code must call the GET endpoint, and return the UUID

 of the resource.

-To handle such scenarios, I created a Model
+To handle such scenarios, I created a Model class in the code, responsible

 for keeping track of dependencies and resolving them.
 The class looked like,